simeononsecurity/simeononsecurity.ch/content/articles/windows-defender-powershell-commands-enhance-system-security/index.en.md

 Set-MpPreference -DisableRealtimeMonitoring:$false
 ```

-Additionally, you can leverage the command to adjust cloud-based protection settings.
+Also, you can leverage the command to adjust cloud-based protection settings.
 Cloud-based protection uses cloud resources to enhance threat detection and provide faster responses to emerging threats.
 To enable cloud-based protection, use the following command:

 ```powershell
 Set-MpPreference -EnableCloudProtection:$true